fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 ### Combat Basics

-Step 1, before you get into combat: make sure that everyone has readied a *(W)eapon*, either *(H)and* or *(M)issile*. *(O)pen hands* is for the Shukenja and Ninja among you; I can't think of any other reason why you wouldn't want to have a weapon readied at all times.
+Step 1, before you get into combat: make sure that everyone has readied a `(W)eapon`, either `(H)and` or `(M)issile`. `(O)pen hands` is for the Shukenja and Ninja among you; I can't think of any other reason why you wouldn't want to have a weapon readied at all times.
 You can confirm your status by looking at your equipment list; a readied weapon has an asterisk in front of it.
 Now then...

 *Deathlord* uses a no-frills turn-based combat system.
 You have six characters in your party (...right?), and you will be facing a single group of monsters on the other side.
 Your party gets to attack, then the monsters attack, then you attack, and so on until the combat is over.
 There's no targeting system, there's no range or distance between parties, and there's no functional difference between melee weapons and missile weapons.
 You just beat the crap out of each other until everyone dies or runs away.
 (Note that running away causes the monsters to disappear, so it's a valid route to 'complete' a fight.)

 As is common in combat systems of this style, only the first half of your party can use weapons to attack.
 Slots 1–3 can attack, cast spells, or do other things; the characters in slots 4–6 can't attack but they can do the other things.
-(Actually, they can try to *(A)ttack*, but the game will just say "Can't!" and you'll lose your turn.)
+(Actually, they can try to `(A)ttack`, but the game will just say "Can't!" and you'll lose your turn.)
 Systems like this appear in enough games that I've started calling it a "3+3" combat system, although some games like *Bard's Tale* or *Dragon Wars* have "4+3" systems, etc.

 I told a little fib up there, which is that your party doesn't always go first.
 First strike is granted to the team that initiates combat.
-If you used the *(A)ttack* action to start melee, you get first strike.
+If you used the `(A)ttack` action to start melee, you get first strike.
 Otherwise the monsters attack first.

 Unlike some games that let you queue up commands for your whole party and then execute them afterwards, *Deathlord* executes each action as soon as you hit the key.
 So you get to watch the outcome of your front row's attacks before deciding what spells to cast with your back row.
 This is nice, but also means that once you issue a command for an earlier character, you can't go back and change your mind.

-I said this earlier but I'll say it again: "interface" commands like : (change message delay) or control-S (enable/disable sound) **count as your battle action.** Likewise, if you hit *(C)ast* and then change your mind and hit ESC to cancel, that's your action.
+I said this earlier but I'll say it again: "interface" commands like : (change message delay) or control-S (enable/disable sound) **count as your battle action.** Likewise, if you hit `(C)ast` and then change your mind and hit ESC to cancel, that's your action.
 However, Enter (view character's statistics) does not consume your turn – you get to input another action after you finish viewing.
 But, there's no clock running in combat; you can take as much time as you want to consider tactics and pick an action.

 So what can your characters do on their turn?

-- *(A)ttack* using whichever weapon you have readied.
+- `(A)ttack` using whichever weapon you have readied.
 (You readied your weapons, right?)
 We'll talk about this more in a minute.
-- Ready a different *(W)eapon*; pick from *(H)and, (M)issile,* or *(O)pen Hand* (i.e. no weapon).
+- Ready a different `(W)eapon`; pick from `(H)and`, `(M)issile,` or `(O)pen Hand` (i.e. no weapon).
-- *(C)ast* a spell.
+- `(C)ast` a spell.
 You have to type the spell name, or hit / or ? to get a menu.
 If you get the spell name wrong, you get another chance to type it.
-- *(R)etreat* to the back of the group.
+- `(R)etreat` to the back of the group.
 This action doesn't actually occur until everyone else has taken their turn, so if you tell #3 to *Retreat*, #4 won't get to *Attack* because they're still in the back row.
 If multiple characters *Retreat* in the same round, they all move to the back and retain their relative ordering from before.
 This mostly makes sense; actions are applied in the same order you specified them.
-- *(F)lee*, which causes the party to attempt to flee combat **but also** stops anyone else in the party from executing a command this turn, so you probably only want to do this with the party member in slot #6.
+- `(F)lee`, which causes the party to attempt to flee combat **but also** stops anyone else in the party from executing a command this turn, so you probably only want to do this with the party member in slot #6.
 It doesn't always work.
 There are also a bunch of Shizen spells that cause you to *Flee* and have a much higher chance of success, and if they don't work you don't lose the rest of the party's turn.
-- Attempt to *(N)egotiate* with the monsters.
+- Attempt to `(N)egotiate` with the monsters.
 This is like *Fleeing*, but it depends on CHA, and if it works, the monsters charge you some amount of money to leave.
 Harder monsters want more money (and are less likely to say yes in the first place).
-- *(Space)* Pass.
+- `(Space)` Pass.
 This PC does nothing.
-- *(S)kip* everyone's turn.
+- `(S)kip` everyone's turn.
 Seriously, just don't use this.

-When you use the *(A)ttack* action (again, only from slots 1-3), you make one or more attacks against a single enemy.
+When you use the `(A)ttack` action (again, only from slots 1-3), you make one or more attacks against a single enemy.
 I believe that the game keeps track of monsters in a queue, and your attacks are directed at the "first" one, although I don't know that for sure.
 Certain weapons (see [Equipment](#equipment)) grant you more than one attack, and casting M3:ISOGU grants one additional attack to everyone in the party.
 The most you can get is five attacks in a round; the Berzerk Sword, only usable by Kichigai, attacks four times.
 If you have multiple attacks but kill a monster with your first, you lose the subsequent attacks.

 For each attack, there is a baseline 25% chance of success.
 That number is modified by +5% for every point of to-hit ability for the attacker and -5% for every point of armor the defender is wearing, but it can't go lower than 10%.